Research Misconduct

 Reporting Allegations

-Allegations involving possible misconduct in research should be brought to the attention of the Vice President for Research and Economic Development 401-874-4576 or the Associate Vice President for Research Administration, 401-874-2636, as promptly as possible.
+Allegations involving possible misconduct in research should be brought to the attention of the Vice President for Research and Economic Development at 401-874-7551, the Associate Vice President for Research Administration at 401-874-2636, or the Director of Research Integrity at 401-874-4813 as promptly as possible.
+Allegations can also be submitted via the form below or by emailing Research Integrity.

 Reports can also be made anonymously through the independently administered URI Ethics Hotline website or the toll-free hotline at 1-855-222-0764.
 Please note that there may be a time lag in reporting using this service.